The Israel Railway Museum, Haifa – Visitors Guide

 Summary

 The Israel Railway Museum is a lovely attraction for families, especially kids and people who love trains.
-But I think they could do much more and move this museum to the current century.
+But they could do much more and move this museum to the current century.
 The existing museum is not large, and a typical visit will take 1-3 hours.
 Another problem with this museum is the limited opening hours.

 Have you ever been to the Israel Railway Museum at Haifa?
 Tell us about your experience in the comments below.